CivicTechWR/WRvotes/docs/privacy.md

 - The front-page map will not work.
 - Some JavaScript is used to hide and expand content.
 This content will be expanded without JavaScript.
 - Favouriting candidates will not work.
+Notes you make about candidates will disappear if you close the page.

 However, all of the site content should remain accessible.